cdoremus/my-showcase-angular/README.md

 # my-showcase-backend-angular
-## Angular 2 frontend for an application...
+## Angular 2 frontend for an application to showcase user content such as photos, graphics or writings

 ### **Based on github angular2-webpack starter by preboot**